khalladay/khalladay.github.com/_posts/2018-03-27-SSBO-VS-Uniform-Buffer.md

 ## SSBO tests

 SSBOs are a different story from UBOs.
-You really really really don't want to use anything but DEVICE_LOCAL memory for them:
+You really don't want to use anything but DEVICE_LOCAL memory for them:

 <div align="left">
 <img src="/images/post_images/2018-03-27/ssbo_1.PNG" />